School System Considers Many Factors When Delaying, Closing Schools

 ACPS policy states that “an emergency closing in the interest of safety for all persons concerned will be announced only after weather forecasts or road conditions indicate this action to be advisable.”
 The policy continues regarding delays to state “when weather and road conditions appear too dangerous for school bus travel and information and forecasts predict better weather and safe driving conditions may occur, a decision may be made to open school two or three hours later than usual.”

 Announcements concerning delays or closures will be posted on the school system’s website, www.acpsmd.org, no later than 5:30 a.m.
-Following the website update, in this order, will be updates via Blackboard Connect (all local media outlets receive the announcement via Blackboard Connect), Facebook and Twitter, 9 News Now, Fox 5, WHAG TV, and ABC 7 and News Channel 8.
+Following the website, updates will be made via Blackboard Connect (all local media outlets receive the announcement via BBC), Facebook and Twitter, 9 News Now, Fox 5, WHAG TV, ABC 7 and News Channel 8, and the Baltimore Sun online.
 Announcements to close schools during an initial two or three-hour delay will be made no later than 8 a.m.
 Additionally, morning pre-kindergarten classes are always cancelled when schools are operating on a two or three-hour delay, and no breakfast is served.
 Early dismissal announcements will be made no later than 11 a.m., which will in turn cancel all sessions of afternoon pre-kindergarten.

-Parents are reminded of the opt-in requirement to continue receiving notifications via Blackboard Connect.
+Parents are reminded that they must opt-in to receive notifications via Blackboard Connect, the school system’s mass notification system.
 Contact your child’s school to confirm that you have given express consent to be contacted.
 Please note, any time a mass calling system is utilized, the time it takes for all calls to be completed can range from one to one and a half hours.
 Opting for a text message or visiting the ACPS website, Facebook or Twitter will always be the fastest forms of notifications.

 School closings due to inclement weather may not always automatically cancel after school and evening activities.
 The Superintendent will consult with the appropriate staff to determine if weather conditions have improved to allow for the activity or event to take place.
 This decision will most often be made by noon the day of the scheduled activity or event.